+Before you begin:
-Before you begin, the FortiGate-6000s should be running the same FortiOS firmware version and interfaces should not be configured to get their addresses from DHCP or PPPoE.
-Register and apply licenses to each FortiGate-6000 before setting up the HA cluster.
-This includes licensing for FortiCare, IPS, AntiVirus, Web Filtering, Mobile Malware, FortiClient, FortiCloud, and additional virtual domains (VDOMs).
-Both FortiGate-6000s in the cluster must have the same level of licensing for FortiGuard, FortiCloud, FortiClient, and VDOMs.
-FortiToken licenses can be added at any time because they are synchronized to all cluster members.

-Both FortiGate-6501Fs or FortiGate-6301Fs in a cluster must have the same number of active hard disks and the same RAID configuration.
+- The FortiGate-6000s should be running the same FortiOS firmware version. - Interfaces should be configured with static IP addresses (not DHCP or PPPoE).

+- Register and apply licenses to each FortiGate-6000 before setting up the HA cluster.
+This includes licensing for FortiCare, IPS, AntiVirus, Web Filtering, Mobile Malware, FortiClient, FortiCloud, and additional virtual domains (VDOMs). - Both FortiGate-6000s in the cluster must have the same level of licensing for FortiGuard, FortiCloud, FortiClient, and VDOMs. - FortiToken licenses can be added at any time because they are synchronized to all cluster members. - Both FortiGate-6501Fs or FortiGate-6301Fs in a cluster must have the same number of active hard disks and the same RAID configuration.
 Use the execute disk list command to confirm the log disk and RAID configuration of each device.